-Ibiza is small but very diverse and the various areas all have very different vibes, so there is always somewhere to go that suits your mood.
+Ibiza is small but very diverse and the various areas all have very different vibes.
+There is always somewhere to go that suits your mood.
 The main piece of advice I would give is to hire a car for at least part of your stay and get out and about exploring – it only takes at the most 90 mins to go from one end of the island to the other and most parts of the island are fairly accessible and all are unique and memorable.

 NOBU Hotel Ibiza Bay is in the South on the lovely Talamanca beach, only 5 minutes by taxi from Ibiza old town.
 This small but perfectly formed hotel is right on the beach and boasts a slick stylish design inspired by natural Ibizan materials.
 The beauty of this hotel is its location right on the beach but still close to all the action and its stunning pool area which is every bit as good in real life as it is in the photos.

 The Dalt Villa or Ibiza Old Town

-The Dalt Villa, a UNESCO World Heritage Site, is at the top of Ibiza Town and is an ancient walled fortress dating back to Roman times.
+The Dalt Villa, a UNESCO World Heritage Site, is at the top of Ibiza Town.
+It is an ancient walled fortress dating back to Roman times.
 It is a must see where you can explore the narrow, winding, steep cobbled streets and magnificent views from the breaks in the high ramparts and the vast terraces at each level (Dalt Vila actually means ‘Upper Town’).
-You access this part of the old town by walking up a massive ramp to a dramatic entrance, and entering into an ancient cobbled stone courtyard, leading immediately on to the Plaza de Vila (main square).
-This area is full of amazing restaurants and street entertainers but you must book the fine-dining restaurants ahead as it gets very popular.
+You can access this part of the old town by walking up a massive ramp to a dramatic entrance.
+Enter into an ancient cobbled stone courtyard, leading immediately on to the Plaza de Vila (main square).
+This area is full of amazing restaurants and street entertainers but you must book the fine-dining restaurants as it gets very popular.